How to commission your perfect wedding cake

 As I’ve mentioned in a previous blog post, I won’t copy.
 I won’t seek permission from another cake designer then replicate their ideas for my own profit.
 It just makes me feel extremely uncomfortable.
 This doesn’t come from a place of pretentiousness or a large ego (far from it).
 I would just feel like a fraud and pretty rubbish not making my own work.
 Of course, every artist finds inspiration from someone or something, often many things – sometimes intentionally, often subconsciously.
 No-one is truly original.
 But it’s how you use that inspiration that’s important.

 To avoid being subconsciously influenced by other cake designers I deliberately follow very few on social media.
 Instead, I seek inspiration elsewhere – nature, ceramics, abstract art, textile art and fashion (see image below), jewellery, pattern design, graphic design, interior design, architecture.
-Of course, many of these feature in a wedding – nature (the flowers/foliage and floral styling), graphic design (the stationery suite), fashion (the dress/the groom’s outfit), interior design/architecture (the venue).
+Of course, many of these feature in a wedding – nature (the flowers/foliage and floral styling), graphic design (the stationery suite), fashion (the wedding outfits), interior design/architecture (the venue).
 All provide inspiration for your perfect wedding cake!

 As someone who likes to create, not copy, over the years I’ve taken your inspiration along with my own influences and projected these into my own work to develop my own style.
 A fellow cake maker once told me they could recognise my work even without my watermark and this made me very happy!